coldousedbird/dotfiles/README.md

 ## dots
 ### bash
 important files, which are placed in user home directory ~.
-1. '.bashrc'       - holds some environment variables and invokes default etc/.bashrc and ~/.bash_aliases.
+1. `.bashrc`       - holds some environment variables and invokes default etc/.bashrc and ~/.bash_aliases.
-2. '.bash_aliases' - contains useful aliases, which can be used as shortcuts or helping note for memorizing complex commands.
+2. `.bash_aliases` - contains useful aliases, which can be used as shortcuts or helping note for memorizing complex commands.
-3. '.inputrc'      - aliases for vim-like terminal mode.
+3. `.inputrc`      - aliases for vim-like terminal mode.
-4. '.gitconfig'    - aliases and some data for git commands.
+4. `.gitconfig`    - aliases and some data for git commands.

 ### kitty
 wonderful terminal emulator!

 ### nvim
 complex modular text editor. you can find more detailed description in nvim/README.md placed in nvim.
+#### packages
+1. lazy.nvim - package manager
+2. neainas/everforest-nvim - colorscheme
+3. nvim-treesitter/nvim-treesitter - stuff which analyze code and build abstract syntax tree (very hard to understand, I know)
+4. nvim-telescope/telescope.nvim - fuzzy finder (to search things)
+5. nvim-telescope/telescope-file-browser.nvim - file browser on top of telescope
+6. lualine.nvim - information line at the bottom
+7. which-key.nvim - hotkeys clue pop up
+8. colorizer.nvim - highlighting colors in text

+#### hotkeys
+leader is space
+ 0. leader+l  - lazy package manager menu
+ 1. leader+b  - file browser
+ 2. leader+f  - fuzzy files finder (needs further setup)
+ 3. leader+p  - find content of files
+ 4. leader+t  - spawn new empty tab (in which you can open file with file browser)
+ 5. shift+t   - switch to next tab
+ 6. ctrl+t    - switch to next tab
+ 7. leader+w  - spawn new window (inside tab)
+ 8. ctrl+hjkl - switch windows
+ 9. ZQ        - :q! - quit without saving (quit from file will close it's window or tab (if tab has single window))
+10. ZZ        - :wq - save and quit       (quit from file will close it's window or tab (if tab has single window))

 ### sway
 tiling window compositor, running under Wayland. there are also dots for wofi and other related stuff.